vczoni/lamarck/README.md

 from lamarck import Optimizer

 # Defining the Process
-# In order to persist the TravelSalesman class for the Process, we need to
+# In order to persist the TravelSalesman object for the Process, we need to
 # embed it in a function
 def process_deco(travel_salesman):
     def wrapper(route):